carcar27/IT1025/Lab5/readme.md

 #### Encryption:cryptography is a growing field- lahcxpajyqh rb j paxfrwp ornum (10 letter shift)
 #### Frequency Fingerprint: we use a lot of vowel is our words
 #### Polyalphabetic Cipher: A polyalphabetic cipher is any cipher based on substitution, using multiple substitution alphabets.
-#### Polyalphabetic Example: Its a werid way to encrytion things.
+#### Polyalphabetic Example: Its a weird way to encrytion things.

 #### Brute-Force: A brute-force attack tries every possible decryption key for a cipher.

 ## Conclusion
-Include your professional conclusion here...
+After looking further into the Cybersecurity side of our field, it doesn't seem as big of an interest to me.
+I also thought it was interesting the encryption dates all the way back to Caesar.
+I didn't realize that I used different ways of authentication every day.